 The war against deflation will be a long one, most likely lasting beyond the end of Kuroda's term in April 2018.
 The BOJ needs to prepare for this.
 The bank will have to remain significantly accommodative for at least several years and patiently hope that supply-side improvements led by either the public or private sector (or a combination of both) spur a substantial rise in neutral rates some day in the future.
 Future external inflationary shocks, such as higher oil prices, may assist the BOJ in reanchoring inflation expectations while the bank remains in the game of monetary accommodation.

-The question then becomes: Can the BOJ continue to do what it’s doing now, or even do more, within its current framework?
+Hitting the limit The question then becomes: Can the BOJ continue to do what it’s doing now, or even do more, within its current framework?
 The BOJ has said that it can, and in all three dimensions – quantity (JGB purchase amount), quality (types of risk assets to purchase) and negative rates.
 We don’t think so.
 In our view, the central bank appears to have hit its limit (or at least is approaching it) and therefore needs to make some adjustments to its policy toolkit to ensure its longevity.

 First, there is a practical limit to how much more JGB debt the BOJ can buy.
 At the current ¥80 trillion pace of net increases per year, the central bank will own 48% of the JGBs outstanding a year from now.
 One could argue that this leaves 52% of the JGBs outstanding available for the BOJ to purchase.
 But this argument misses a key point.
 Banks need to hold some JGBs for collateral purposes, and life insurers also need to own long-dated JGBs (with 30-year maturities or longer) to reduce duration mismatches versus their liabilities.
 Considering these financial institutions’ needs for domestic “safe assets,” an International Monetary Fund (IMF) staff report in August 2015, for instance, estimated that the BOJ would hit its JGB purchase limit “sometime in 2017 or 2018.”